Waxwing are widespread and prolific at the moment. Within a few minutes I took the photos below.

 Hazel Hen, Black Grouse, Capercaillie, Spotted Nutcracker, Raven, Bullfinch, Nuthatch, Great Spotted Woodpecker, Snow Bunting and Waxwing are all very common at the moment.

-Moose and Hares are also plentiful.
-We have been getting within 50m of female moose and young on foot and have had roadside car views of very nervous young male moose.
+Moose and Arctic Hares are also plentiful.
+We have been getting within 40m of female moose and young on foot and have had roadside car views of very nervous young male moose.

-At 5:30pm last week on my drive home I had a possible lynx encounter in my headlights.
+At 5:30pm last week on my drive home I had a lynx encounter in my headlights.
 The cat ran around on the road in a figure of eight in front of my car.
 I suspect it was occupied with chasing a rodent.
-The cat had a clear bobbed tail and was in a location far from any homes/people.
-Size wise it looked about 2/3rds of adult lynx size.
+The lynx had a clear bobbed tail and was in a location far from any homes/people.
+It put on a lengthy display as it was occupied by its prey.
+Size wise it looked about 3/4 of adult lynx size.
 I have never seen anything like it before.
-Being dark in colour, much bigger than a house cat, with no tail and far removed from habitation I suspect it was a juvenile lynx but cannot be certain.
+Being dark in colour, much bigger than a house cat, with no tail and far removed from habitation I suspect it was a juvenile lynx.